danielir957/WebDevFinalProject/README.md

    cd frontend
    npx http-server .

-2. Open the provided URL (e.g., http://localhost:8080/index.html) in your browser to test the static site locally.
+2. Then open http://localhost:8080/index.html in your browser to test the static site.